wot-oss/tmc-ui/README.md

 The app will be available at http://localhost:5173 by default.

-## Code Quality
+## Formating

-### Linting:

-Run ESLint to check code style and errors:
+Run to check the code sytle in errors:

+    yarn format:check

+To format and fix the erros:

-    yarn lint
+    yarn format

-Formatting:
-Prettier is configured to format code on save (see .prettierrc).